Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

   inject mocks (e.g. to `assert!()` specific conditions) or make sure individual chunks of functionality work.
-You are often reduced to writing one or two high-level integration tests which execute the "happy path", and when an error occurs you have no way of knowing how to fix it
+You are often reduced to writing one or two high-level integration tests which execute the "happy path", and when an error occurs it's hard to narrow it down to just one function

 {{% notice info %}}
-To be clear, when I refer to *"global state"* I am referring to variables in a program (typically declared with the keyword `static` in languages like C#, Java, and Rust) which lives for the lifetime of the program, only ever has one instance, and all uses of the variable are hard-coded to use that instance.
+To be clear, when I refer to *"global state"* I am referring to variables in a program (typically declared with the keyword `static` in languages like C#, Java, and Rust) which live for the lifetime of the program, only ever have one instance, and where all uses of the variable are hard-coded to use that instance (i.e. code refers to the variable by name instead of via a reference).

 These variables don't necessarily need to be publicly accessible.
 All of these problems occur when using [static local variables][slv] inside a